wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

-# Deploy Your First Automation
+# Schedule Your First Automation

 ## Overview

 In this guide, you will:

 - Create a simple automation that will print `"Hello World"` every minute.
-- Use Ballerina Integrator (BI) to develop the automation.
+- Use Ballerina Integrator to develop the automation.
 - Push the automation to Devant from the Ballerina Integrator which will automatically build the automation.
 - Schedule the automation to run every minute.